hafsatun2020/order-summary-component/README-template.md

 To see how you can add code snippets, see below:

-i had fun playing around with background-size instead using background-cover as recommended by my madison.
+i had fun playing around with background-size instead using background-cover as recommended by Madison.
 Reason being it giving it width and height sticks it to page.

 ```css
 .proud-of-this-css {